 At Geneva Classical Academy the sights and sounds of enthusiastic learning are everywhere:

-- Students also exude eagerness to learn outside the classroom:
+Students exude eagerness to learn outside the classroom.

-- Dialectic students travel to sites such as Charleston, SC, to study American History while rhetoric students visit Washington, DC, to see the best ideals of Western civilization come to life in Congress.
+Dialectic students travel to sites such as Charleston, SC, to study American History while rhetoric students visit Washington, DC, to see the best ideals of Western civilization come to life.

 What is Geneva’s secret for fostering enthusiastic learners?